rossmacarthur/upon/README.md

 Your entry point is the compilation and rendering `Engine`, this stores the syntax config and filter functions.
-Generally, you only need to construct one engine.
+Generally, you only need to construct one engine during the lifetime of a program.

 ```rust
 let engine = upon::Engine::new();
 ```

-Compiling a template returns a reference to it bound to the lifetime of the engine and the template source.
+Compiling a template returns a handle bound to the lifetime of the engine and the template source.

 ```rust
 let template = engine.compile("Hello {{ user.name }}!")?;